-Intervention Recording Forms are available from reception and should be submitted to the designated officer for Safeguarding (DSL) and then to the Pastoral Heads of Year Office.
+Intervention should be submitted to the designated officer for Safeguarding (DSL) via myconcern.
 The Headteacher will be informed of the intervention that has taken place.

 It is the responsibility of the intervening member of staff to complete the record form on the day that the intervention took place.
 The circumstances and nature of the physical intervention will be held on the record of the student involved.